CounterpartyXCP/counterparty-core/counterparty-client/README.md

 verified.
-If a `send`/`enhanced_send`/`sweep` comes back in a form the client cannot decode, that is **also** refused (fail-closed) — `--yes` does not override it. `--yes` likewise never auto-confirms a transaction the client could not fully verify (an unresolvable asset name, or a fee it could not bound because the inputs are legacy or under-reported); it prints a warning and still asks you to confirm.
+If a `send`/`enhanced_send`/`sweep` comes back in a form the client cannot decode, that is **also** refused (fail-closed) — `--yes` does not override it. `--yes` likewise never auto-confirms a transaction the client could not fully verify — an unresolvable asset name, a **quantity whose decimal scale rests on the server's reported divisibility** for a non-BTC/XCP asset, or a fee it could not bound because the inputs are legacy or under-reported; it prints a warning and still asks you to confirm.

 Some things still rest on the server and are called out at run time: